peakshift/bitcoin-ux/bolt.fun/site-plan.md

 ---
 layout: guide
 nav_order: 3
-title: Proposed Site Map
+title: Site Plan
-secondary_nav_title: Proposed Site Map
+secondary_nav_title: Site Plan
 description:
-permalink: /site-map/
+permalink: /site-plan/
 main_nav: true
 secondary_nav: true
 main_classes: -no-top-padding

 ---

-# Proposed Site Map
+# Site Plan

 The following is a high-level structure of how we would like to see this mini-site evolve.
 It gives some idea of our research plans and progress with that research.